Vidyo/vidyoplatform.github.io/VidyoPlatformDeveloperGuide.md

 A room operates in the VidyoPlatform as a collection of users joining in a video session together.
 These users are referred to as participants.
 You can get notified on participant updates or send and receive messages with participants connected to the same room.

-You can create a room using the CreateRoom API on the User API.
+You can create a room using the CreateRoom API on the Vidyo Portal User Service.
+Simply provide a room name and a unique extension (NOTE: extension must have your tenant's extension prefix, and it's always best practice to have all extensions on the same tenant have an identical number of charecters)

 ```python